becls/swish-lint/indentation.md

 ## Not Like Emacs

-It should be noted that default Emacs configurations use a `fill-column` of 70.
+Default Emacs configurations use a `fill-column` of 70.
 Doom Emacs defaults this to 80 without being explicitly set in the user's configuration.
 This code uses 70.

 The following examples attempt to express the differences between Emacs's style and this indentation code.

 ### Block comments `#| ... |#`

-The indenter will leave block comments alone.
-This makes them more convenient for embedding ASCII art and other trivium.
+The indenter leaves block comments alone.
+This makes them more convenient for embedding ASCII art and other insignificant trifles of little importance.

 ### Datum comments `#;`

-The indenter will apply its normal code indentation strategy for datum comments `#;`.
+The indenter applies its normal code indentation strategy for datum comments `#;`.

 ### Certain bytevectors